japandotorg/shinku/docs/cog.rst

     def setup(bot: commands.Bot):
         bot.add_cog(CustomDebugCog(bot=bot))

-This will give you an almost identical cog to the standard Jishaku.
+This will give you an almost identical cog to the standard shinku.

 Adding or changing commands
 ----------------------------

 If you want to add or change commands in your custom cog, you can use ``Feature.Command``.

-This operates in a similar manner to ``commands.command``, but it allows command cross-referencing between different Features, and guarantees individual instances of jishaku cogs will have unique states.
+This operates in a similar manner to ``commands.command``, but it allows command cross-referencing between different Features, and guarantees individual instances of shinku cogs will have unique states.

 .. code:: python3

-    from jishaku.features.baseclass import Feature
+    from shinku.features.baseclass import Feature

     class CustomDebugCog(*OPTIONAL_FEATURES, *STANDARD_FEATURES):
         @Feature.Command(parent="jsk", name="foobar")